Tannaka duality and stable infinity-categories: Fine -categories and Examples

-Now let us consider the $\QQ$-linear stable presentable $\infty$-category $\DM^\otimes$ of (Voevodsky's) mixed motives over a perfect field $S=\Spec K$, which is treated in \cite{Tan}, \cite{Bar}, \cite{PM}, \cite{Rob} (see these papars for details).
-We here use the symmetric monoidal model category $\textup{DM}^\otimes$ studied in \cite[Example 7.15]{CD1} and let $\DM^\otimes$ be the symmetric monoidal stable presentable $\infty$-category (i.e., an object in $\CAlg(\PR_{\mathbb{S}})$) obtained from (the full subcategory of cofibrant objects in) $\textup{DM}^\otimes$ by inverting weak equivalences.
-For a smooth variety $X$, i.e., a smooth scheme separated of finite type, there is a motif $M(X)$ of $X$ that is an object of $\DM$.
-We work with $\QQ$-coefficients, that is, $\textup{DM}^\otimes$ is constructed from chain complexes of Nisnevich sheaves of $\QQ$-vector spaces with transfers on the category of finite correspondences \cite{MVW}, \cite{CD1} (together with subsequent procedures: localizations with respect to homotopy invariance and descent, and an inversion of Tate objects).
-As a result, $\DM^\otimes$ constitutes a $\QQ$-linear symmetric monoidal presentable $\infty$-category (see \cite{Tan} for details).
-We can consider a direct generalization (of this subsection) to relative mixed motives over a smooth variety $S$, but for simplicity we consider the case when $S$ is the Zariski spectrum of a perfect field.
+{\it Stable $\infty$-category of mixed motives.} Now let us consider the $\QQ$-linear symmetric monoidal (stable) presentable $\infty$-category $\DM^\otimes$ of (Voevodsky's) mixed motives over a perfect field $S=\Spec K$, which is treated in \cite{Tan}, \cite{Bar}, \cite{PM}, \cite{Rob} (see these papers for further details).
+Here, we use the symmetric monoidal model category $\textup{DM}^\otimes$ studied in \cite[Example 7.15]{CD1} and let $\DM^\otimes$ be the stable presentably symmetric monoidal $\infty$-category (i.e., an object of $\CAlg(\PR_{\mathbb{S}})$) obtained from (the full subcategory of cofibrant objects in) $\textup{DM}^\otimes$ by inverting weak equivalences.
+For a smooth variety $X$, i.e., a smooth scheme separated of finite type over $S$, there is a motive $M(X)$ of $X$ that is an object of $\DM$.
+We will work with $\QQ$-coefficients.
+Namely, $\textup{DM}$ consists of symmetric spectrum objects, with respect to a Tate twist, in the category of chain complexes of Nisnevich sheaves of $\QQ$-vector spaces (with transfers) on the category of finite correspondences over $S$ (see \cite{CD1}, \cite{MVW}).
+As a result, $\DM^\otimes$ is a $\QQ$-linear symmetric monoidal presentable $\infty$-category (see \cite[Section 5]{Tan} for more details).
+We can consider a direct generalization (of this subsection) to relative mixed motives over a smooth variety $S$, but for simplicity, we consider the case when $S$ is the Zariski spectrum of a perfect field.

 {\it Chow motives}.
 There is a symmetric monoidal $\QQ$-linear (ordinary) category $CHM^\otimes$ of the (homological) Chow motives (cf. \cite{Scho}, see also \cite[4.1]{PM} for homological convention).
 In $CHM$, every object is dualizable.
-For a projective smooth variety $X$ over $K$, there exist the Chow motif $h(X)$ in $CHM$ and a symmetric monoidal $\QQ$-linear fully faithful functor $CHM\to \textup{h}(\DM)$ which carries $h(X)$ to $M(X)$ (cf. \cite[20.2]{MVW}).
+For a projective smooth variety $X$ over $K$, there exists a Chow motive $h(X)$ in $CHM$.
+Moreover, there is a symmetric monoidal $\QQ$-linear fully faithful functor $CHM\to \textup{h}(\DM)$ which carries $h(X)$ to $M(X)$ (cf. \cite[20.2]{MVW}).
 Hence Chow motives can be regarded as objects in $\DM$.